-To store the elements place them in a plastic ziploc bag and get as much air as possible out of the bag.
+To store the black berkey elements, place them in a plastic ziploc bag and get as much air as possible out of the bag.
 Be sure to store them in an area that is free of any odors or fragrances.

 Cleaning Your Black Berkey Elements

 Once you install the black berkey or ceramic filters, the best thing you can do for them is just LEAVE THEM ALONE.
 The instructions state that you should clean your elements every six months with a scotch brite pad.
 I have found that to NOT be a good idea.
 Certainly, if they get a film on them you should rinse them off, but do not scrub them.
 This tends to clog them up.
 Instead, just leave them alone until they stop filtering or slow down so much that you are not getting very much water.

 When and if they stop filtering, the first thing to do would be to re-prime them.
 This will help push out contaminants and minerals that may be clogging the pores.
 If this does not open the pores back up, then using a vegetable peeler, peel a thin layer all the way around the Black Berkey element up to the top like you would a carrot.
 This will open them up, removing the layer of clogged material off the elements.
 You can then re-prime (only if needed) and re-install them into your Berkey water filter system.
 (Manufacturer Disclaimer: Peeling may invalidate any warranty on the black berkeys so we stress to customers that they perform this is at their own risk and only as a last resort)

 Cleaning Your Berkey Chambers